But first, what is an SEO copywriter?

 SEO or Meta Description

 Like the SEO title, the SEO description is not visible in the article.
 It is the small text snippet that you only see on search listings.
-It can be between 150 – 320 words.
+It is usually about 150 words.

 It is a vital piece of information for search engines, so it needs to be extremely well written.
 It should describe precisely what the article is about and include the keywords once.